orchardtree/intro-the-shell-ide/README.md

 hung Chrome tab with the Twitch stream...").
 You can ask the computer to run programs like `ruby my_awesome_program.rb` or even to launch an application!

-## Recognize a Shell Interface
+## Recognize a Terminal Interface

-A shell interface looks like the following pictures below.
+A terminal interface looks like the following pictures below.

 Typically you'll be given some text output and a command prompt.
 The prompt will receive commands.
-You tell the shell you're done typing and that it should consider your request by hitting `return` or `enter`.
-After receiving your command the shell will respond with the information you requested, or will signal that it did your bidding (say renaming a file), or it will print an error message.
+You tell the terminal you're done typing and that it should consider your request by hitting `return` or `enter`.
+After receiving your command the terminal will respond with the information you requested, or will signal that it did your bidding (say renaming a file), or it will print an error message.
 Then you'll be given another prompt and can do it again, and again, and again....
 This cycle can be called a "prompt-evaluation-response cycle."

-Here's the Learn In-Browser IDE's shell.
-Since the shell environment is so important for us, whenever you open the IDE the command prompt is also shown.
+Here's the Learn In-Browser IDE's terminal.
+Since the terminal environment is so important for us, whenever you open the IDE the command prompt is also shown.
-You will interacting with the shell when you run commands like `learn` and `learn submit`.
+You will interacting with the terminal when you run commands like `learn` and `learn submit`.

 <img alt="Learn In-Browser IDE Shell" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/learn_shell.png" width=595>